 Choose a photo of yourself for your ONE Card—your official student ID—and upload it at least 24 hours before the beginning of your orientation session.
 Be sure your photo follows the guidelines listed on the submission website.
 Pick up your new ONE Card at your orientation session.

-If you’re planning to live off campus, this department is ready to provide you with resources and support.
-Off-Campus Student Services (OCSS) can assist you with finding housing, getting involved at UAB, and more.
-OCSS also hosts weekly events for students and houses the Off-Campus Student Council and Transfer Student Organization.
-Find OCSS in the Off-Campus Student Lounge in the Hill Student Center, Suite 140.
+If you're planning to live off campus, this department is ready to provide you with resources and support.
+Off-Campus Student Engagement (OCSE) can assist you with finding housing, getting involved at UAB, and more.
+OCSE also hosts weekly events and houses the Off-Campus Student Council and Transfer Student Organization.
+Find OCSE in the Off-Campus Student Lounge in the Hill Student Center, Suite 140.